SJCooper/lets-go-walkies/README.md

 <img width="580" alt="footer" src="https://user-images.githubusercontent.com/7358665/155906343-a88a1bf0-40cd-423d-98f9-2319fde8acc9.png">

 - __Upcoming Events__
+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly view the upcoming events page and gather relevant date, time and location information for any meetings I would like to attend.

   - This page will allow the user to see upcoming group meets, when they will happen, and where exactly they will be held using embedded google maps.
   - This pages content will be easy to maintain and update and will keep the required information in an easy to find and read area.